-Brownies are like that little black dress you reach for again and again – always reliable, sophisticated and absolutely irresistible.
-Add a layer of salted caramel sauce with a hint of cinnamon, and you quickly take the classic brownie to new heights.
+Rich and fudgy salted caramel brownies make the best dessert!
+Rich cocoa brownies are always indulgent and absolutely irresistible.
+Add a layer of homemade salted caramel sauce, and you quickly take the classic fudge brownie to new heights!

 - 1/2 cup unsalted butter, melted

 - 1/2 cup semisweet chocolate chips

 - Preheat oven to 325°F and line an 8-inch square metal baking pan with parchment paper.
 Spray parchment paper with nonstick spray.

 - Place melted butter, sugar, cocoa powder, and salt in a large bowl and stir the mixture until combined – the texture will appear granular at this point.
 Stir in vanilla; add eggs one at a time, stirring well after each one.
 When the batter is thick and shiny, add the flour and stir until completely incorporated, then beat briskly for 40 more strokes.
 Fold in chocolate chips.

 - Scrape batter into prepared pan and use a piece of wax paper coated with nonstick spray to press the batter evenly into the pan.
 Gently tap pan once to remove air bubbles.

 - Bake brownies for 23 to 24 minutes, until the top is set and a toothpick inserted in the center comes out with a few crumbs attached.
 Remove from oven and place on a wire rack.

 - Pour salted caramel sauce over warm brownies, tilting the pan to coat evenly.
 Let brownies cool completely, then freeze for 30 minutes.